Just In Case You Wanted To Learn More About Me

 My father was a genius, too smart for his own good and it affected his ability to teach.
 You see, being a teacher is one of the hardest jobs in the world.
 In order to be a great teacher, you must be able to see it from the student's perspective.
 You must have patience and be able to motivate.
 Unfortunately, due to my genetic makeup (worrier gene), I don't do well with multiple steps.
 I do best with small steps and constantly need positive reinforcement.
 At the time of my training, my Dad didn't know this and his teaching style drove me away.
 But luckily, the work ethic he taught me never left.
 And that is why I named my company Rokiskyfitness, it is to pay tribute to my family.

-Ultimately, the goal of Rokiskyfitness is to help you make physically and mentally stronger.
-The best ways to do this is through training, be it physical or mental.
-The same principles that apply to becoming stronger and faster apply to overcoming a fear.
-The concept is easier said than done.
+Ultimately, the goal of Rokiskyfitness is to help you become physically and mentally stronger.
+The best ways to do this is through meditation and exercise.
 To become successful you must practice.
 That is it.
 There is no way of hacking your way to the top.
 You must put in the hours and practice every single day.
 If you want to become a better speaker, then you must go and speak.
 When you want to become a musician you play your instrument.
 And of course, if you want to become a better runner then you must run.
 My goal is to teach you methods and actions through my experiences.
 I am not saying I have all the answers, but I hope that my experiences help you figure out your own answers.

 Above all, I want you to realize that you have the potential to be great at anything.
 You have the capability to be successful.
 It is never too late to start, but it is important to be realistic and understand that the road to success is filled with its ups and downs.
 The road to success is a roller coaster filled with failures along the way.
 You can let these failures destroy your dreams or you can use them to propel you forward.
 You must realize that the only way to maintain success is to focus on the process and not the results.
 At times you are going to be uncomfortable and unsure of yourself, but do not let your ego or the fear of failing persuade you otherwise.
 You must learn to master your ego and not let it consume you.
 You must be honest with yourself and never forget all the hard work that led to your success.
 In order to achieve any of this you must work hard and practice deep focus.
 You must be able to work for hours on end without distractions.
 You must separate yourself from the rest and do what makes you happy in the long term, not the short term.
 My goal as a coach and a writer is to teach you that the obstacle is the way.
 To embrace the uncomfortable with guts over fear.